Adult Nursing (pre-registration) Blended Learning MScStudy level: Postgraduate

 Accreditation and Professional Recognition:

-This course is accredited by the following professional bodies:
+This course is accredited1 by the following professional bodies:

 Nursing and Midwifery Council

-The course is fully accredited by the UK Nursing and Midwifery Council (NMC) and on successful completion you will be eligible to apply for registration with the Nursing and Midwifery Council.
+This course is accredited by UK Nursing and Midwifery Council (NMC) for the 2022/2023 intake.

 Chartered Management Institute (CMI)

-As the pre-registration, blended learning MSc in Adult Nursing is a two-year course, there is a requirement to complete 460 practice hours through the Recognition of Prior Learning (RPL) process to meet the NMC standard of nursing education of 2300 practice hours.
+As the MSc Adult Nursing Blended Learning (pre-registration) course is a two-year course, there is a requirement to complete 460 hours in UK clinical practice prior to commencement of the course.
+This will be assessed by the Recognition of Prior Learning (RPL) process to ensure it meets the NMC standard of nursing education of 2300 practice hours.
 The RPL process will credit students for 460 hours to meet the stated NMC criteria.
 Applicants will be supported in the RPL process.

 The delivery of theory components is through a range of theory modules which focus on extending your knowledge and cognitive skills, providing you with a sound critical, analytical and reflective approach to person-centred care delivery.